merenlab/merenlab.org/_posts/miscellaneous/2015-05-22-post-doc-with-maignien.md

 comments: true
 ---

+{: .notice}
+This position has been filled!
+Thank you very much for your interest.
+I will keep the post here for archival reasons.

 [Loïs Maignien](http://pagesperso.univ-brest.fr/~maignien/) is looking for a post-doc to join his group in Brest, France.

 The successful candidate will be co-adviced by me and Loïs, and will travel to the US often to work with me and my group, get trained in the state-of-the-art tools we are developing to analyze marker gene data (i.e., oligotyping and minimum entropy decomposition), and for the analysis of shotgun metagenomes (i.e., anvi'o).